-Due to inadequate monitoring procedures, our technical testing continued to identify significant deficiencies with configuration management controls designed to protect mission-critical systems from unauthorized access, alteration, or destruction.
+Due to inadequate monitoring procedures, our testing continued to identify significant deficiencies with configuration management controls designed to protect mission-critical systems from unauthorized access, alteration, or destruction.
 For instance, our testing identified unsecured web application servers, excessive permissions on database platforms, a significant number of outdated third-party applications, and inconsistent platform security standards across the enterprise.
 We also identified devices on networks that were not incorporated into VA's overall vulnerability and patch management process.
-Without effectively monitoring device configurations, software, and applications installed on VA networks, malicious users may introduce potentially dangerous software or malware into the VA computing environment.
+Without effectively monitoring device configurations, software, and applications installed on its networks, VA is at risk that malicious users may introduce potentially dangerous software or malware into the VA computing environment.